-As of mid-November, several battleground states had not certified results of the popular vote in the 2020 presidential race, which meant U.S. President Donald Trump had an opportunity to defy the election's outcome.
+As of mid-November, several battleground states had not certified results of the popular vote in the 2020 presidential race.

 In mid-November 2020, after U.S. Democrat Joe Biden secured the majority of the country’s electoral votes in the presidential race against President Donald Trump, an email from the sitting president’s campaign to supporters implied that the country’s constitutionally mandated elections process allowed time for Trump to defy the outcome of the popular vote.
 (Read more fact checks like this one here.)